Impact of in situ nuclear networks and atomic opacities on neutron star merger ejecta dynamics, nucleosynthesis, and kilonovae: Radiative transport equations

 where $\vec{F}_\nu(\vec{r}, t) \equiv \int_{4\pi} d\Omega \vec{n} I_\nu$.
 If scattering is neglected, $\sigma_\nu^s = 0$, and Eq.~\eqref{eq:rad_transp} reduces to the Kirchhoff law for radiative transport Eq.~\eqref{eq:rad_transp} is exact and more general, but integrating Eq.~\eqref{eq:kirchhoff} over $d\Omega$ still leads to the same Eq.~\eqref{eq:rad_transp_integr}.

-Assuming isotropic and quasi-stationary radiation (\ie\ radiation locally described by the time evolution of $T$ and $\rho$), one can manipulate Eq.~\eqref{eq:rad_transp_integr} to obtain the isotropic diffusion approximation (IDA) limit: Local thermodynamical equilibrium (LTE) is a sufficient (since it implies IDA) but not necessary condition for this approximation, for which only isotropic radiation on distances smaller than the mean free path $(\sigma_\nu^a)^{-1}$ of the radiation is required.
-If LTE, then $\epsilon_\nu^P = \epsilon_\nu^r$ and thus
+Assuming isotropic and quasi-stationary radiation (\ie\ radiation locally described by the time evolution of $T$ and $\rho$), one can manipulate Eq.~\eqref{eq:rad_transp_integr} to obtain the isotropic diffusion approximation (IDA) limit: Radiation-matter equilibrium is a sufficient (since it implies IDA) but not necessary condition for this approximation, for which only isotropic radiation on distances smaller than the mean free path $(\sigma_\nu^a)^{-1}$ of the radiation is required.
+If \newtxt{radiation-matter equilibrium is assumed (single-temperature diffusion approximation)}, then $\epsilon_\nu^P = \epsilon_\nu^r$ and thus

 The treatment in \cite{Levermore:1981} is more general than IDA, as it develops the calculation starting from Eq.~\eqref{eq:rad_transp_integr} without assuming isotropic diffusion.
 In particular, they introduce the normalized specific intensity $\psi_\nu$ such that $I_\nu = c \epsilon_\nu^r \psi_\nu$.
 In the general case, Eq.~\eqref{eq:rad_transp} becomes